catrincm/personal-website/content/authors/catrin/_index.md

   - Rational responses to scenarios where rationality is always undermining, because of self-referential credal statements or unfortunate undermining scenarios and epistemic bribes.

-After two years off-sick with long COVID, as of July 2024 I am returning to work.
+After two years off-sick with long COVID 2022-24, I have now returned to work.